 We do not have to struggle or strain to produce fruit by self-effort.
 When the Spirit lives in us, the fruit comes naturally-supernaturally.

 The kingdom of God consists of those three virtues (Rom.
 14:17).
 Righteousness is also produced in us by the Spirit.
-In the current grace revolution (so called), we lead righteous lives, by the Spirit’s power.
+We lead righteous lives, by the Spirit’s power.
 And we also have joy (cf. 1 Thess.
 1:6) and peace, which are more “fun” than righteousness.

 M..
 He sanctifies us.

 God gave Paul the priestly duty to proclaim the gospel to the Gentiles, who are sanctified by the Spirit (Rom.
 15:16).
 Sanctification is a process.
-It literally means sanct- (holy), fic- (making), and -ion (process).
+It literally means sanct- (holy), fic- (making), and -ion (act or process).
 If you do not see holiness in your life after receiving salvation, you need to call out to the Spirit to help you.

 God saved you through the sanctifying work of the Spirit and believing the truth (2 Thess.
 2:13).
 Then Paul goes on to say that God called them through the gospel.
-Let’s not demand that Paul write so precisely every time he writes a verse, in sequential steps.
 Sanctification does save us from the devil’s foothold and our fleshly desires.

 N..
 He gives us gifts.

 These gifts are the charismata, which is the plural of charisma.
 The –ma– suffix means “the result of.”
 Add it is the stem charis (grace), and you get “the result of grace.”
 So his charismata is distributed as the Spirit wills (1 Cor.
 12:4-11), and they empower us to help people, not to show off or burnish our ministries while the cameras are rolling.